tobeva/tobeva.com/content/experience/contracting/napari/framerate/_index.md

 When developing graphics software, it's often better to think of _milliseconds per frame_ instead of _framerate_.
 To achieve 60Hz each frame must take less than 16.7 milliseconds, which will translate to 60Hz.
-It's easier to set ”budgets” when you think in terms of milliseconds.
+It's easier to set budgets when you think in terms of milliseconds.
 For example, maybe you will allocate 5ms per frame for copying data to the graphics card.